yotkadata/meteo_hist/README.md

 ![Header image](header.png)

-# MeteoHist - Historic Temperature Graph
+# MeteoHist - Historical Temperature Graph

 ### A streamlit app to create temperature graphs for places around the world.